tianyangche/leetcode-1/readme.md

 - `WordLadderII`: `#bfs` problem. need more practice. need to handle overlapping when add path. use another `#hashtable` to store which values have been reached before this level.
 - `WordSearch`: `#dfs` problem.
 - `ZigZagConversion`: `j += 2*nRows-2`, `k = j + 2 * (nRows - i - 1)`.

+The following problems come from `#leetcode` blogs.

+- `StringReorderDistanceApart`: `#gready` problem. each time check for the word with highest frequency first.
+- `Multiplicationofnumbers`: `tricky problem`. use left to be the multiplication of all elements on the left of `i`. right to be the multiplication of all elements on the right of `i`.
+- `Rotatinganarrayinplace`: `tricky problem`. rotate the string triple times.